openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 Telink has integrated the OpenThread implementation into Zephyr RTOS, enabling seamless compatibility with Telink hardware.
 The source code for this integration is readily accessible on [GitHub](https://github.com/telink-semi/zephyr), and it is also provided as a software development kit (SDK).

-In this Codelab, you will program OpenThread on actual hardware, create and manage a Thread network, and exchange messages between nodes.
+In this codelab, you will program OpenThread on actual hardware, create and manage a Thread network, and exchange messages between nodes.
-The image below depicts the hardware setup, featuring an OT Border Router (OTBR) and one Thread device in the Codelab.
+The image below depicts the hardware setup, featuring an OT Border Router (OTBR) and one Thread device in the codelab.

 <img src="img/codelab_overview.png" alt="codelab_overview.png" width="624.00" />